 Christchurch gains real time information for bus network

+The introduction of real time information provides Metro customers new technology using cellular based satellite-fed data.
 Customers will enjoy accurate, real-time arrival information, with data and technology that can integrate with other systems and evolve over time as the Metro network grows, and technology advances.

 It replaces the current, radio-based system which has suffered from black spots in many areas, where the radio-frequency data could not be relied upon.

-The current system and infrastructure are unable to support the new technology, so significant upgrades are required at the bus interchange, on buses and at bus stops around the city.
+The current system and infrastructure are unable to support the new technology, so significant upgrades are required at the Bus Interchange, on buses and at bus stops around the city.

 The overhead signs at busy bus stops show three routes at a time, see image below.
-The screen will refresh every 10–15 seconds, and roll to the next page showing another three bus routes.
+The screen will refresh every 10–15 seconds and roll to the next page showing another three bus routes.

 The screens on the bus locators installed on bus shelters may take a few seconds to respond after a button is pushed; it is coming out of ‘sleep mode’.
 Under "next bus" and "timetables" buttons, there may be a several pages of information, and this is shown as a count at the bottom of the screen.
 Push the button again to see the next page.
 The third button shows any active alerts for the bus system.
 The fourth button, text to talk, will read out the arrival times from the next bus screen.